BIUT-Block/biutjs-circle/README.md

 This API is a aync method to get the next group number after a while
 - `callback`: a callback function to get the caculated working group number

+#### `secjsCircle.refreshTimeDifference(callback)`
+This API is to refresh the time difference and save the time difference into a local file

+### `secjsCircle.getNextGroupBeginTimeDiff(currentUnixTime, callback)`
+This function used to get the time of next group begin to work

+### `secjsCircle.getNextPeriodeBeginTimeDiff(currentUnixTime, callback)`
+This function used to get the time of the next periode

 ### Usage
 To use the libary to get the next working group, you need to do following steps.
 1. Select the nearest ntp server